Large Language Models Leverage External Knowledge to Extend Clinical Insight Beyond Language Boundaries: RESULTS

-We compare the proposed KFE with baselines in Table \ref{table: Performance all}.
-The fully supervised approaches outperform the GPT-based approaches.
-This is because these supervised approaches are specially tailored for medical exams which cannot be applied to other medical tasks.
-In addition, these supervised models are trained with more than 200k historical questions which are quite time-consuming.
-While the GPT-based approaches require less than 10 few-shot examples and do not need to fine-tune the backbone GPT model.
+We compare the performance of different methods in CNMLE in Table \ref{table: Performance all}.
+Supplementary Figure 1 presents the integrated prompt for different methods.
+The fully supervised approaches outperform the GPT-based approaches, as these supervised approaches are specially tailored for medical exams and cannot be applied to other medical tasks.
+In addition, these supervised models are trained with more than 230k historical questions.
+The training process is notably time-consuming.
+While the GPT-based approaches require less than 10 few-shot examples and do not need to fine-tune the backbone GPTs.

+Among GPT-based approaches, the larger LLMs (GPT3.5 and GPT4) with proposed KFE not only passed the latest CNMLE (70.04 and 82.59) but also surpassed the average score of medical students (68.70).
+Moreover, the smaller BC2-13B with KFE also qualified for the CNMLE-2022.
+These consistent and significant improvements across LLMs with varying sizes further validate the superiority of KFE, underscoring its applicability in limited-resources settings.
+Supplementary Materials 1 and 2 illustrate case studies of knowledge and few-shot enhancement.

-Among GPT-based approaches, the proposed KFE not only passed CNMLE-2022 (70.04) but also outperformed the human examinees with a bachelor degree in medicine (64.83).
-We find that both the knowledge and few-shot enhancement can help to improve the final performance.
-Integrating either enhancement can outperform the Basic GPT model significantly.
-Another observation is that the GPT with $I_{direct}$ outperforms GPT with $I_{steps}$, this is may due to the generated inference step containing mistakes and hallucinations which mislead the GPT model to generate the incorrect answer.
+Our result reveals that both the knowledge and few-shot enhancement substantially improve the overall performance.
+The integration of either enhancement markedly elevates the capabilities of basic GPTs.
+Another notable finding is that the GPT with $I_{direct}$ outperforms GPT with $I_{steps}$, this discrepancy may stem from the mistakes and hallucinations present in generated inferences, which potentially misguide the GPTs towards incorrect conclusions.

-\section{Ablation Studies and Analysis}
+\subsection{Ablation Studies and Analysis}

-In this section, we conduct ablation studies and analysis from the following perspectives: 1) we evaluate four different strategies for few-shot enhancement which are displayed in Figure \ref{fig: few-shot}; 2) we evaluate the contribution of generated inference details with different length in few-shot enhancement; 3) we also study the contribution of different numbers of few-shot examples; 4) we compare the performance of different instruction strategies $I_{direct}$ and $I_{steps}$; 5) the effectiveness of {\em Medical Knowledge Base}; 6) the effectiveness of {\em Question Bank Retrieval}; 7) limitations on length and characters of the model responses.
+In this section, we conduct ablation studies and analysis from the following perspectives: 1) we evaluate different strategies for few-shot enhancement; 2) we evaluate the contribution of generated inference details with different lengths; 3) we study the contribution of different numbers of few-shot examples; 4) we compare the performance of different prompting strategies $I_{direct}$ and $I_{steps}$; 5) the effectiveness of {\em Medical Knowledge Base}; 6) the effectiveness of {\em Question Bank Retrieval}; 7) limitations on length and characters of the model responses.

-\subsection{Effect of Different Strategies for Few-shot Enhancement}
+\subsubsection{Effect of Different Strategies for Few-shot Enhancement}